Foreign relations of Hong Kong: Overseas visits made by senior officials

 The Chief Executive of Hong Kong & other senior officials often make a duty visit to foreign countries.
 These visits usually aim to advance Hong Kong's economic and trade relations with the foreign countries.
 During these visits, the Chief Executive will meet with political and business leaders.
 Usually, the head of state or head of government of the foreign countries will receive the Chief Executive.
 For example, former Chief Executive Tung Chee-hwa made three visits to the United States during his term.
-In these three visits, Tung Chee-hwa met with the U.S. President in the Oval Office at the White House.
+In these three visits, Tung Chee-hwa met with the US President in the Oval Office at the White House.
 Chief Executive Donald Tsang had visited Japan, South Korea, Russia, United Kingdom, United States, Australia, New Zealand, Chile, Brazil, India, France and other countries during his term of government.

 For example, the then Chief Executive Donald Tsang visited London and Edinburgh in 2011 as part of his European tour to renew ties with the UK and promote Hong Kong as a gateway to Asia.
 He met Prime Minister David Cameron and Foreign Secretary William Hague, and the Chancellor of the Exchequer George Osborne.
 In mid-2011, Donald Tsang visited Australia in June to strengthen ties between Hong Kong and Australia, promote trade opportunities, and encourage more Australian companies, particularly resources companies, to list in Hong Kong.
 During his visit, Mr Tsang held meetings with the Prime Minister, Julia Gillard, and the Minister for Foreign Affairs, Kevin Rudd, as well as the leader of the Opposition, Tony Abbott, and the Shadow Minister for Foreign Affairs, Julie Bishop.

 Many foreign dignitaries visit Hong Kong each year.
 The number of such visits has grown since 1997 as many of them have included Hong Kong as a destination on their trips to China, while others have visited Hong Kong specifically to see "one country, two systems" in operation.
 The level of VIP visits is also boosted by major international conferences held in Hong Kong in recent years.
 In 2009–2012, there were 11 official visits to Hong Kong, including the visits of the Prime Minister of Canada, Secretary of State of the United States of America, President of the Russian Federation, President of the Republic of Indonesia, President of the Republic of Korea and other foreign dignitaries.

 Foreign officials visit Hong Kong

 Protocol Division Government Secretariat

-The Protocol Division Government Secretariat is responsible for liaising with the large consulate groups of various countries stationed in the Hong Kong and providing host government services to these consular groups.The Protocol Division Government Secretariat also represents Hong Kong government to receive national leaders and international organizations visiting Hong Kong, and plan and coordinate official visits to Hong Kong by members of the foreign royal family and senior government leaders.
+The Protocol Division Government Secretariat is responsible for liaising with the large consulate groups of various countries stationed in the Hong Kong and providing host government services to these consular groups.The Protocol Division Government Secretariat also represents Hong Kong government to receive national leaders and international organisations visiting Hong Kong, and plan and coordinate official visits to Hong Kong by members of the foreign royal family and senior government leaders.